adamghill/django-unicorn/docs/source/tutorials/mealplan/unicorn-functionality.md

 In order to use components within your regular Django templates, you need to "include" them within your HTML file.

-Let's go back to `index.html` and add that.
+Let's go back to `index.html` and add it at the very top of the file.

 :::{code} html
 :force: true